EsoSure's Remarkable Story

-In 2005 the EsoSure Esophageal Retractor was invented by an EP nurse, Steve Miller, after a patient in his department was diagnosed and treated for an injured esophagus.
-The patient spent 5 days in the ICU, was followed up aggressively and was one of the lucky few who survived as the mortality rate for atrial esophageal fistulas is around 80%.
+In 2005 the EsoSure Esophageal Retractor was invented by an EP nurse, Steve Miller, after a patient in his department was diagnosed and treated for an injured esophagus...following his AFib Ablation.
+The patient spent 5 days in the ICU, was followed up aggressively, and was one of the lucky few who survived as the mortality rate for atrial esophageal fistulas is around 80%.

-Devastated by this complication, Steve brainstormed for a way to prevent it from happening again.
-A short time later he tested his idea by putting a Salem Sump gastric tube down his own throat, took a baseline fluoro image, bent a rainbow curve near the end of a .035 guidewire, inserted the wire into the OG tube, hopped back up on the fluoro table and took another image. (*This was not done at the hospital he worked at.)
-Seeing that he had moved the esophagus with the curve of the wire, he proved to himself it could be done.
+Terrified by this complication, Steve brainstormed for a way to prevent it from happening again.
+A short time later he tested his idea by putting a Salem Sump gastric tube down his own throat, took a baseline fluoro image, bent a rainbow curve near the end of a .035 guidewire, inserted the wire into the OG tube, hopped back up on the fluoro table and took another image.

 Taking drawings, sample wires, and his idea to a local patent attorney's office, Steve waited at the conference table.
 And who was the patent attorney who sat down on the other side of the table? ...his patient whose esophagus had been damaged and who could have died without early diagnosis and aggressive treatment.